-Stable Deposits; Well-Established Market Access
+Stable Deposits: Well-Established Market Access

 The regional CM groups manage their funding and liquidity profiles independently and conservatively.
 Stable, granular deposits from retail customers are CM Alliance Federale's main funding source.
 Total customer deposits represent over 65% of total funding, which is higher than at other large French banks.
-We expect CM Alliance Federale's loans/deposits ratio to slightly increase over the next 18 months, at about 115%.
+We expect CM Alliance Federale's loans/deposits ratio to slightly increase over the next 18 months, to about 115%.

-The group also maintained its well-established access to wholesale funding despite challenging markets throughout 2022 and 1H23.
-It raised its medium- and long-term funding programme to about EUR20 billion in 2023 to manage targeted longer-term refinancing operations redemptions, balance sheet growth and the increased competition for customer resources in a rising rate environment.
+The group also maintained its well-established access to wholesale funding despite challenging markets in 2022 and 2023.
+It raised its medium- and long-term programme to about EUR20 billion in 2023 to manage targeted longer-term refinancing operations redemptions, balance-sheet growth and the increased competition for deposits in a rising rate environment.
+It successfully completed its programme and even did some pre-funding for 2024 late in 2023.